Progressive Education (#)

 4. Is the teaching organized around problems, projects, and questions?
 Is most of the instruction truly interdisciplinary, or is literature routinely separated from social studies – or even from spelling?
 Has acquiring skills (e.g., arithmetic, vocabulary) come to be over-emphasized rather than seen as a means to the end of understanding and communicating ideas?

 5. To what extent are students involved in designing the curriculum?
 Is it a learner-centered environment, or are lessons presented to the children as faits accomplis?
 How much are students involved in other decisions, such as room decoration, classroom management, assessment, and so on?
 Are teachers maintaining control over children, even in subtle ways, so that the classrooms are less democratic than they could be?

-6. Is assessment consistent with a progressive vision, or are students evaluated and rated with elaborate rubrics and grade-substitutes?
+6. Is assessment consistent with a progressive vision, or are students evaluated and rated with elaborate rubrics and thinly disguised grade substitutes (“exceeds expectations,” “working toward expectations,” etc.)?
 Do students end up, as in many traditional schools, spending so much time thinking about how well they’re doing that they’re no longer as engaged with what they’re doing?

 7. Do administrators respect teachers’ professionalism and need for autonomy – or is there a style of top-down control that’s inconsistent with how teachers are urged to treat students?
 Conversely, is it possible that teachers’ insistence on being left alone has permitted them to drift from genuinely progressive practice in some areas?

 8. Are educators acting like lifelong learners, always willing to question familiar ways – or do they sometimes fall back on tradition and justify practices on the grounds that something is just “the [name of school] way”?
 Are teachers encouraged to visit one another’s classrooms and offered opportunities to talk about pedagogy on a regular basis?